Umpire Mask Pads Buying Guide

 Two-tone comes in 2 different style types.
 One is considered standard 2-tone and combines the benefits of a light color inner pad for coolness and black to absorb the sun’s rays.

 The second style of two-tone are special makeup pads.
-The Pink & Black Pads match like popular umpire shirt colors and double as special occasion pads - popular for Mother’s Day/Breast Cancer Awareness.
+Pink Pads (currently not manufactured) match like popular umpire shirt colors and double as special occasion pads - popular for Mother’s Day/Breast Cancer Awareness.

 WRAP-AROUND PADS